kirkbowers/sphec/README.md

         // We are still inside the "under certain circumstances" block it does something else
           ...

+A third exception is heredocs.
+Inside of `before`, `after` and `it` blocks it is legal to assign values to variables using the heredoc notation.
+In this case, the inside of the heredoc, and especially the marker closing the heredoc, may (must) be left justified.
+Normal indenting rules resume once the heredoc is closed.

+      content under certain circumstances
+        it creates a multiline string
+          $blech = some_function_call();
+          $foo = <<<EOS
+    This left justified string does not break the indentation rules.
+    I have a few other things I could say...
+    EOS;

+          expect($blech).to_be($foo);

 ## Future Areas of Development